SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ### Implementing Learning Rate Reducer

 Keras' ReduceLROnPlateau function allows this as a model callback.
 The code belongs with our other "training parameters", and is passed in our model.fit() "history" object.

 In the code below, I:
-* Set it to monitor the validation accuracy.
+* Set it to monitor the validation accuracy
-* Decrease by speed by 0.5
+* Decrease speed by 0.5...
-* If (patience) Validation Accuracy does not increase in 4 epochs.
+* If (patience) Validation Accuracy does not increase in 4 epochs

 ```python
 # install packages